corbosiny/FrameStackingStreetFighter/README.md

 ### Scenario.json

-Scenario.json specifies several conditions over which that define the goal of the simulation or specify what criteria the agent will be judged on for rewards.
-The main specifications are the reward function and the done flag.
+Scenario.json specifies several hyper parameters describing the game environment, such as when it is finished, which reward script is being used, and how large the emulator window will be.
 The reward function for the StreetFighterAgents is seperated into it's own lua script to make designing a more complex reward function easier.
-The script can be imported and pointed to for use by gym-retro's environment for it's reward function by including the code snippet in scenario.json as follows:
+The script is imported for use by gym-retro's environment via the code snippet in scenario.json as follows:

 ```